(Photo Credit: Sebastien Kohler)

 I’ll always keep mixing, which is what I love doing.
 I also want to find a way to pass on what I know about mixing and music.
 But I want to do it in an effective way, and not just by filming myself with a webcam for Youtube videos.
 I also want to do more consulting work regarding product development for brands that are doing interesting things.

-The most important thing in a recording studio is high quality monitoring and very few people have it.
+The most important thing in a recording studio is high-quality monitoring and very few people have it.
 I’ve developed my own amplifier and electronics, which is what makes my system unique, and moving forward I want to develop more things based on that.
-When producers or engineer come here, they often can’t believe what they hear.
+When producers or engineers come here, they often can’t believe what they hear.

 Basically, most people in the music industry use active speakers with on-board DSP.
 But all the great classic records of the 20th century were done on passive speakers, which had great external amps.
-I don’t have a problem with audio gear because I can modify it myself, but the monitoring was always a problem for me.
-I always used to ask myself “Why does one brand of hifi speaker or amplifier cost $100,000, and sounds great, but what most people use in their studio sounds so bad in comparison?
-Studio speakers are supposed to sound good too!
-And another thing: why should I use active speakers in my studio, which have an Analog-to-Digital converter, followed by Digital Signal Processing and then Digital-to-Analog conversion?
-That’s 2 stages of conversion, so you’re not getting the direct audio signal!
-A passive speaker only needs one external amp”.
-So now the question for me is how can I make Red Room’s monitoring quality available on a wider level?
-I worked for a few years on this, and have now developed an amplifier that you can use with a speaker like the Yamaha NS10, ProAc Studio 100 or Tannoy DMT 10, that will cost the same as a regular amp, yet is unmatched in quality.
+I don’t have a problem with my audio gear because I can modify it myself, but the monitoring was always a problem for me.
+I always used to ask myself “Why does one brand of hifi speaker or amplifier cost $100,000 and sounds great, but most people’s studio monitors sound so bad in comparison?
+Studio speakers are supposed to sound good too!”.
+I also had to ask myself, “Why should I use active speakers in my studio, which have an A-D converter, followed by DSP and then another coverter that does D-A?
+That’s two stages of conversion, so you’re not getting the direct audio signal!
+Meanwhile, a passive speaker only needs one external amp and uses no conversion”.
+So now the question for me is how can I make Red Room’s monitoring quality available on a wider level.
+I worked for a few years on this, and have now developed an amplifier that you can use with a speaker like the Yamaha NS10, ProAc Studio 100 or the Tannoy DMT 10 that will cost the same as a regular amp, yet is unmatched in quality.